jun-xiao-mainlinestem/2026base/voice-control-robot/test_robot_commands.md

 - Ensure the correct device ID is used.
 - Confirm the VEX VS Code Extension WebSocket server is running.
 - If the robot does not respond, check the controller screen for error messages.

+### Check 3: Robot Not Moving
+- Check controller screen for "Serial listening ON"
+- Verify commands in activity log
+- Test with "stop" command first